-- (1) It is not necessary to prove- - (a) the appointment of the commissioner, the chief executive, the chief inspector, an inspector, an inspection officer, an authorised officer, a district workers' representative or a site safety and health representative; or - (b) the authority of the commissioner, the chief executive, the chief inspector, an inspector, an inspection officer, an authorised officer, a district workers' representative or a site safety and health representative to do anything under this Act. - (2) Subsection (1) does not apply if reasonable notice is given to the party relying on the appointment or authority that the appointment or authority is to be challenged.
+- It is not necessary to prove - the appointment of the commissioner, the chief executive CEO, the WHS prosecutor, the chief inspector, an inspector, an inspection officer, an authorised officer, a district workers' representative or a site safety and health representative; or - (b) authority of the commissioner, the executive CEO, the WHS prosecutor, the chief inspector, an inspector, an inspection officer, an authorised officer, a district workers' representative or a site safety and health representative to do anything under this Act. - Subsection (1) does not apply if reasonable notice is given to the party relying on the appointment or authority that the appointment or authority is to be challenged.